RecondoYuk/winelist/wine_pages/Far_Niente.md

+---
-# Far Niente Estate Bottle Chardonnay
+title: Far Niente
+description: From its alluring perfume and pure fruit flavors to the graceful finish, this elegant Napa Valley Chardonnay captivates the senses.
+---

 ## Fast Facts
 *Bright fruit, crisp acidity, and a creaminess on the palate*
  - **Name**: Estate Bottled Chardonnay